 DENEB MARTOS

-An alchemist, visual artist, and creator, Martos specializes in cameraless photography and filmmaking, utilizing traditional and sustainable techniques.
-Her work has been featured in events such as FILMADRID, the KONTAKTE’17 Festival (Berlin), the MUTA Festival (Lima), and Punto de Vista (Pamplona), as well as in Punto de Vista (S8), with which she has collaborated for years.
+An alchemist, visual artist and creator, Martos specialises in cameraless photography and filmmaking, using traditional and sustainable techniques.
+Her work has appeared in events such as FILMADRID, the KONTAKTE ’17 Festival (Berlin), the MUTA Festival (Lima) and Punto de Vista (Pamplona), as well as in the (S8) festival itself, with which she has been collaborating for years.

-Martos founded and directed LABO DE FOTO at La Casa Encendida in Madrid for a decade and currently coordinates LAV, the Audiovisual Laboratory for Contemporary Creation and Practice.
-She collaborates with cultural institutions such as the Cerezales Foundation (FCAYC), the Guggenheim Museum in Bilbao, the Spanish Film Archive, and the Cine Estudio de Bellas Artes in Madrid.
+Martos was a founding member and head of the PHOTO LAB at La Casa Encendida in Madrid for a decade, and she now coordinates LAV, the Audiovisual Laboratory for Contemporary Creation and Practice.
+She collaborates with cultural institutions such as the Cerezales Foundation (FCAYC), the Guggenheim Museum in Bilbao, the Spanish Film Library (Filmoteca Española), and the Cine Estudio de Bellas Artes (Fine Arts Studio Cinema) in Madrid.

-It includes an analog screening and a Q&A with Galician filmmaker Xacio Baño
+An analogue screening and a discussion with Galician filmmakers Xacio Baño and Iago Lourido

 It is a chance for young people to discover analogue cinema.
 Photos: María Meseguer